Save Big on Cyber Monday! Up to 40% Off

 Select the target framework

-9. Choose the model diagram content.
+9. Choose the model diagram contents.
 You can use all entities, split the entities by database, or do a custom selection.
 For this tutorial, select All Entities and click Next.

-Choose the model diagram content
+Choose the model diagram contents

 10. Choose code generation templates for your objects.
-You can define different parameters you want the object to follow.
-Let's use the default settings for this tutorial.
+You can define parameters according to your preferences or apply default settings.
+For this tutorial, use the default settings.
 Click Next.

 Choose code generation templates

-The model is ready now.
+11. Your model is ready now.
+Click Finish.

 If you don't use Microsoft Visual Studio but instead use Microsoft VS Code, JetBrains Rider, etc., you can use Entity Developer as a standalone application and work with models there.

-_context = new MainContext();
+using var context = new sakilaModel();

 }